 Smart Nanoplasmonics for Biology and Chemistry

 Functionalized metallic nanoparticle assemblies with well-designed configurations enable intriguing optical properties and offer a helpful hand for understanding profound biochemical behavior.
-Our group focuses on developing sophisticated and smart plasmonic nanostructures for
+Our group focuses on developing sophisticated and smart nanomaterials for

 (I) answering structural biology questions